AdheeshBhat/AlarmingApp/AlarmApp/readme.txt

     when user clicks back button, stuff is not saved
         - ensure final values of variables are not changed until save is pressed                            - Done

 Minor Stuff
 - Run through all the files, and add comments to make code more clear                                       -
 - Make repeatUntil "forever"/"date" text white instead of gray                                              - Done
     - also dividers
-- Test the app in all screens using lots of mock data & document/fix bugs                                   -
+- Test the app in all screens using lots of mock data & document/fix bugs                                   - Done
     - Notification screen is still only hard coded (removed)
         - REMOVE NOTIFICATION CENTER
         - possible expansion: to have a way to contact caretaker here
     - Text on priority flow is cut off (fixed)
-    - Repeat Until values for existing reminders in the database are stored as "Specific Date" or some string, not actual date that the calendar can show
     - When calendar is being displayed after re-entering RepeatUntil flow, the selectedDate is not shown
         - REVISIT THIS LATER
     - repeatSetting is not saved from newly created reminders, when edited (fixed)